 Check if there are any restrictions on whether you can repay each debt early, as some fixed term arrangements come with hefty early repayment charges.

-Some mortgages charge a penalty for you to overpay more than a certain amount each year, so check your mortgage documents or ask your mortgage provider.
-But most mortgage providers will allow you to overpay up to 10% of the remaining balance per year without incurring a fee.
+Equally, if your mortgage rate is high, you may find you’re better off overpaying that than building additional savings or investments beyond your emergency fund.
+Some mortgages charge a penalty for you to overpay more than a certain amount each year, so check your documents or ask your provider.
+Most mortgage providers will allow you to overpay up to 10% of the remaining balance per year without incurring a fee.

 Even if your lender does charge a fee, it may be worth comparing this with the amount of interest you stand to save by making a large payment.